Holidays Calendar for November 25, 2022

 Native American Heritage Day is an American observance held annually on the Friday after Thanksgiving Day.
 It was created to highlight the contributions of Native Americans and celebrate their rich cultural heritage.

-Vajiravudh Day is celebrated annually in Thailand on November 25.
-This national observance was established to commemorate the death of King Vajiravudh in 1925.
+Vajiravudh Day is celebrated annually on November 25 in Thailand.
+This national day of remembrance was established to commemorate the death of King Vajiravudh in 1925.
+It is also known as Primary Education Day.

 Although Evacuation Day isn’t a U.S. federal holiday, it commemorates a very important event in the country’s history.
 On November 25, 1783, British troops departed from New York City after the end of the American Revolutionary War, and General Washington led the Continental Army in a triumphal march across the city.